 Remove them from the water and leave them to cool in a bowl filled with ice cubes or under cold running water.
 Peel the tomatoes and because of the way you cut off the skin before blanching them, they will peel easily.
 Mash them with a fork.

 Coarsely chop the basil leaves and leave a few whole ones for garnish at the end.

 Peel the garlic and brown it in a pan with olive oil.
 Add the crushed tomatoes and chopped basil, cook over a low heat for about an hour, season with salt and pepper to taste.

 Tip: When picked in season, fresh and perfectly ripened tomatoes usually taste perfect just as they are.
 Should your sauce taste too acidic, however, you can add a piece of carrot or pumpkin, which will release its naturally sweet flavour and counteract the acidity of the tomatoes.

 Turn off the heat and leave the tomato sauce to cool down slightly.

-Garnish each plate with a generous ladle of tomato sauce, some fresh basil leaves and a handful of grated Parmigiano.
+Add them to the tomato sauce and stir, then garnish each plate with a few fresh basil leaves and a handful of grated Parmigiano.